Sonjorg/edge_exporter/README.md

     go run main.go
 However this will not make use of dependencies from other files

-### Installation of Go on HDO's VMs
+### Installation of Go on highly secured ubuntu VMs
-#### As root folders are not accessible on HDO's VMs we need to install Go in home directory if docker is not utilized
+#### As root folders are not accessible on some VMs, we need to install Go to the home directory if docker is not utilized
 - Download last version of Go to home directory, from Go's official website
 - Unzip the file with tar
 - Execute the commands: